davidefiocco/faiss-on-disk-example/README.md

 python faiss_inference.py
 ```

-when done with runs, `make clean` in the root folder should clean up all files created on the way.
+when done with runs, `make clean` in the root folder should clean up all files created along the way.

 ## Profiling

-To monitor memory usage during script execution one can use `memory_profiler`:
+To monitor memory usage during script execution one can use [`memory_profiler`](https://pypi.org/project/memory-profiler/):

 ```bash
 # requires to have run python faiss_training.py before